-How to update the Gigabyte Aorus Gaming Box Thunderbolt Firmware on newer (Thunderbolt 4) Laptops.
+[GUIDE] How to update an eGPU / Gigabyte Aorus Gaming Box Thunderbolt Firmware on newer (Thunderbolt 4) Laptops.

-Just a simple post for anyone who might have run into the same trouble as I did updating or downgrading the firmware of a AORUS Gaming Box (or other Thunderbolt Device).
+Just a guide for anyone who might have run into the same trouble as I did updating or downgrading the firmware of an eGPU or other Thunderbolt Device.

-I purchased my unit second hand, and while I had excellent performance, I was only managing ~1600MB/s in Cuda-Z Host to Device.
+I purchased a Gigabyte AORUS Gaming Box 1080 second hand, and while I had excellent performance, I was only managing ~1600MB/s in Cuda-Z Host to Device.
 I fixed this by updating my firmware, which was not as easy as I would have liked, but hopefully my troubleshooting will help anyone with the same issue.

 The solution to this problem is to download a version of the Intel Thunderbolt Firmware Upgrade Tool from an Intel system that uses the same Thunderbolt Controller / Version as your own.
 In my case, I was able to download and run the Thunderbolt 3 Firmware Update Tool for Intel NUC 9 Extreme Laptop Kit, which contains the same CPU as my laptop (1165G7).
 Running this version enabled me to select and install the firmware file included in the Aorus Gaming Box driver package, which resolved my host-to-device bandwidth issue.